G-Wiley/Flip_Chip_Test_System/known_issues_Tester_PCB.md

 <b>known issues Flip Chip Tester PCB</b>
 <p>
 <ol>
-<li>Testpoint pads too small - the testpoint pads are too small and do not provide a strong base.
+<li>Testpoint pads are too small - the testpoint pads are too small and do not provide a strong base.
 After moderate use, the solder joints on some of the testpoint pins can come loose.
 A fix has been identified, the testpoint pads are larger, to be included in v3.</li>
 <li>Some cuts and jumps are required.
 A fix will be included in v3.</li>
 <li>There are two current limiting resistors for the UUT power LED.
 Delete one of them.
 A fix will be included in v3.</li>
 <li>Header PC1 is 26 pins.
 Need only 20 pins.
 Use a 20-pin symbol instead.</li>